-The most common way to get radiation for anal cancer is from a focused beam of radiation from a machine outside the body.
+The most common way for anal cancer to be treated with radiation is with a focused beam of radiation from a machine outside the body.
 This is known as external-beam radiation therapy.

 Radiation can harm nearby healthy tissue along with the cancer cells.
 To reduce the risk of side effects, doctors carefully figure out the exact dose you need and aim the beams as accurately as they can.
 Before your treatments start, the radiation team will get CT or MRI scans of the area to be treated to help figure this out.
 Radiation therapy is much like getting an x-ray, but the radiation is stronger.
 The procedure itself is painless.
 Each treatment lasts only a few minutes, although the setup time – getting you into place for treatment – usually takes longer.
 Treatments are usually given 5 days a week for a period of 5 weeks or so.